AndoGhevian/VT-pkg/README.md

 1. Run **packing script** and get **_"vt-pkg"_** executable in current folder: `npm run pkgpack`
 1. Move it anywhere you want and run created executable: `./vt-pkg`

-You see, it works from anywhere, it automatically finds and runs **terminal**, and executes main.js script from **Internal FileSystem** in this new opened terminal.
+You see it works from anywhere, it automatically finds and runs **terminal**, and executes main.js script from **Internal FileSystem** in this new opened terminal.
 Vuola!:)

 **Be sure to read Important Notes section!!**